Aizistral-Studios/Fetch-Deploy/README.md

 Whether or not logging of some debug information should be enabled.
 By default this is set to false.

 ## 5. Run!
 Once you filled in all the necessary fields, run the jar again and observe it deploy your website.
+Every once in a while (or, more specifically, every once in `cycleDelayMillis` milliseconds) it will check for availability of new commits and artifacts build from them on GitHub, and deploy again when it finds any.
 You can use `screen` or something similar to keep console log accessible beyond the bounds of particular SSH session.
 Note that Fetch Deploy will create another file called `internal.json` in its config folder to keep track of which commits were already deployed; you can delete it and re-run the jar if you need to deploy the website from scratch.

 ## Extra features
 You can use special placeholders in your website's layout, which will be automatically replaced by Fetch Deploy in all `.html` documents on deployment.
 Currently supported placeholders are: